bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/_index.md

 On Friday at 12:15-13:45 we meet in WH-C 357 for a brief overview lecture, Q&A and additional practice exercises on the book chapter topics.

-#### Notebooks
+#### Workbooks

 We encourage you to maintain hand-written notes and sketches.
-For this, we've prepared a notebook template (available in moodle) containing additional exercises and room for your notes.
+For this, we've prepared a workbook template (available in moodle) containing additional exercises and room for your notes.
 You can hand in your weekly notes for additional points (see below).

 #### Open Labs